-Consultation with the organizations of workers and employers
+c.
+Consultation with the organizations of workers and employers d.
+Right to strike

 The Committee highlighted the importance of social dialogue in the process of adopting legislation, which may have an effect on workers' rights, including those intended to alleviate a serious crisis situation. (para.
 1546, Case 3072 - Portugal)